“Max, come see these jars I found,” Lucy called.

 Max would come home in the evening and the smell of nutmeg would hit him when he was half way down the block.
 He hadn’t known that nutmeg was one of the principal exports of Grenada or that mace came from the same plant.
 He had never heard of an herb called feverfew, let alone seen the loveliness of its tiny, daisy-like, white petals.
 Often, he found himself stunned by the things around him he hadn’t known existed before he met Lucy.
 Now he could no longer imagine living in a house that didn’t bring eggnog to mind on a daily basis.

 Before Fort Greene, Max had lived within walking distance of Columbia.
-The commute from Brooklyn was a shock at first but he began to delight in the way it made him feel he was part of the city.
+The commute from Brooklyn was a shock at first but he began to delight in the way it made him feel he was part of the city's equation.
 The chaos and thunder of the subway was a match for the never-ceasing maelstrom inside his roiling brain.
-Sometimes he would ride the trains late into the night, unable to tear himself away from this subterranean stew.
+Sometimes he would ride the trains for several hours after work, unable to tear himself away from this subterranean stew.
 The colors of the different lines, the schedules, the running from one train to a connecting one on another platform, transported him, not only to the Upper West Side from Brooklyn, but back to childhood where the game was one he might actually win.
 He studied the way other passengers navigated the system.
 They had such confidence in their ability to get home.
-Playing out their lives right there in front of him, these celestial creatures simmering below in their mutual attractive forces, orbiting a center only they could see.
-He came home with stories for Lucy the way other men bring flowers––stories of romance and heartbreak on the rails beneath the ground, of musicians who could make him weep, comedians who didn’t know how bad they were, or boys who danced on their heads.
+Playing out their lives right there in front of him were these celestial creatures, simmering below in their mutual attractive forces, orbiting a center only they could see.
+He came home with stories for Lucy the way other men bring flowers, stories of romance and heartbreak on the rails beneath the ground, of musicians who could make him weep, comedians who didn’t know how bad they were, or boys who danced on their heads.

 “You have to leave it on, Max,” Lucy called from upstairs in the bedroom.